Genius Uses for Your Extra Coat Hangers

 Hold recipes hands-free

 Using a plastic clothes hanger with clamps on either side, hang the hook around a kitchen cabinet knob.
 Open your recipe book or web printout to the desired page, and close the hanger’s clamps around it on either side.
 You now have a hovering recipe stand.
-Here are other tricks to keep your kitchen clean while you cook.

 Keep clothes from slipping